rlogsdon7/Metaverse-Maintenance/UserDocs/NodaSetup.md

 First, download Noda in the App Store:
 ![image](https://user-images.githubusercontent.com/112486258/212988787-8e7c3938-40b2-46c1-842a-b9a2741a5250.png)

 Next, open Noda inside the headset.
 Noda provides a tutorial for learning how to move around the environment, as well as how to view, create, edit, update, and delete nodes and links.
-The documentation will continue with the assumption that a user has an understanding of how to moce around Noda.
+The documentation will continue with the assumption that a user understands how to move around Noda.

 - Open Menu